-Avalanche Arts, an organization based in Rotterdam (Dutch name: “Stichting Lawine”), initiated the project concept.
-Theatre artist/educator and project coordinator Kathie diStefano from Avalanche Arts is designing the program together with the partnering schools and facilitating theatre workshops at the schools.
+Avalanche Arts, an organization based in Rotterdam (Dutch name: “Stichting Lawine”), initiated the Operation Trash Exchange and is designing the program together with the partnering schools.
+Rotterdam-based theatre artist/educator and project coordinator Kathie diStefano from Avalanche Arts has been awarded a grant by the Netherlands chapter of the World Wildlife Fund to coordinate this project.